google/lovefield/docs/dd/00_intro.md

 ### 0.2 Data Store

-Originally Lovefield was bundled with IndexedDB only.
-Per popular requests, it is now engineered to wrap different storage technologies into a separate layer, and is able to couple different storage technologies with the query engine.
+Lovefield abstracts data persistence into classes implementing `lf.BackStore`.
+This makes Lovefield adaptive to different storage media and technologies.
+This also helps to decouple storage from the query engine.

-The supported data store types are:
+The supported data stores are:

-* IndexedDB - All data persisted on IndexedDB
+* IndexedDB - All data persisted on IndexedDB provided by browser.
-* Memory - All data are transient and stored in-memory
+* Memory - All data are transient and stored in-memory.
+* Firebase - Data is persisted in Firebase, a cloud database that synchronized among all its clients.

 There are several experimental data stores:

-* WebSQL - Provided to fill in the gap of Safari lacking IndexedDB support
+* WebSQL - Provided to fill in the gap of Safari lacking IndexedDB support.
-* Firebase - Provided to test server-to-client end-to-end solution
+* LocalStorage - Provided for proof of concept for handling external changes.

 Each storage technology has different limitations and constraints.
 Lovefield contributors are required to have a good understanding of these boundary